FI-Mihej/Highly-available-cluster-chat-system/README.md

-This was a test task from one famous company.

-# In two words:
+# In a few words:
 It is a simple, highly available cluster chat system made by me in three days from scratch.
 (Without using any frameworks: there is no asyncio, no tornado, etc. There was used only pure socket API).

 # Features: